 By Sports Medicine Oregon

 You are having a rotator cuff repair.
-Surgical correction seeks to repair the cuff tear using anchors and suture.
+Surgical correction seeks to repair the cuff tear using anchors and sutures.
 There are cases in which the tear is either too large or too complicated to be done through the arthroscope and a larger incision is necessary.
-An acromioplasty is also performed in conjunction with a rotator cuff repair.
-By removing a small amount of bone from the undersurface of the acromion, impingement is corrected.
+An acromioplasty, removing a small amount of bone from the undersurface of the acromion, is also performed in conjunction with a rotator cuff repair, correcting impingement.

 Your surgery will take approximately one to two hours.
 You will wake up in the recovery room where your progress will be observed for one to two hours.
 Your family or friends may visit you here.

 Preparing for Rotator Cuff Surgery

 You should not have anything to eat or drink 8 hours prior to your check in the day/night before your surgery.
 All medications that you use should be discussed with your surgeon before your surgery takes place.
 Most medications can be taken the day of surgery, following the procedure.
 If you are diabetic, or have any other concerns about medications, please discuss this with the surgeon as special arrangements may be necessary.
 The anesthesiologist will try to speak with you the night before to discuss anesthesia.
 Should this call be missed, you will speak to the anesthesiologist at the bedside before your procedure begins.
 Please wear loose clothing.
 Please have the correct date, time and location of your surgery confirmed before the date.
 You will need someone to drive you home and accompany you for the next 24 hours.